vanHeemstraDesigns/digital-portrait-management/200/100/README.md

 - Hop into the free Paintable community, where you can share your progress, see how other Challenge participants are doing, and give & get feedback from other digital artists like you.
 Don't forget to you the hashtag #oneweekeportrait.

 ![basic_steps_for_portrait_painting](https://user-images.githubusercontent.com/12828104/129559852-4850a188-5860-4375-854c-4b03d08131e2.png)

+## 200 - Sketching Quickly and Effectively

+Welcome to Day 1!

+Watch today's video to get started with sketching your portrait, in 3 steps:

+1. Geometric sketch
+2. Loose sketch
+3. Final lineart

+If you haven't chosen a reference photo yet, have a look on my  ➡ Pinterest Board .

+Tomorrow, the Day 2 video will open, showing you all about adding color to your sketch.